GENERAL ELECTION (MIDTERM)

 Voters who are unable to provide the requested ID may vote a Questioned Ballot which may or may not count depending on the ruling of a review board.

 YES.
-Alaska is a No-Excuse Absentee Voting state which allows all registered voters to Vote-by-Mail if they choose.
-See ABSENTEE VOTING for more information.
+Alaska is a No-Excuse Absentee Voting state which allows all registered voters to vote an absentee ballot by mail.

 YES.
 All registered voters may vote early In-Person.
-Go HERE to find your Early In-Person Voting location.
+Click HERE to find your Early In-Person Voting location.

 STATE-LEVEL & CONGRESSIONAL PRIMARIES

-- Voters registered as Undeclared, Nonpartisan, or as a Republican may vote for the Republican candidate.
+• Only voters registered as undeclared, nonpartisan, or Republican may vote for the Republican candidate.

-- Voters registered as a member of the Democratic, Libertarian, or Independence Party may vote for any one of these three candidates regardless of party affiliation.
+• Voters registered as undeclared, nonpartisan, Democrat, Libertarian, or Independence Party may vote for any one of these candidates regardless of party affiliation.

-- Alaska does not hold a primary election for President.
-Instead, the Democrats and Republicans each hold a caucus to select their candidate.
+Alaska does not hold a Presidential primary election.
+Instead, Democrats and Republicans each hold a caucus to select their candidate.
 Voters wishing to take part in the Democratic Caucus must be registered as Democrats and voters wishing to take part in the Republican Caucus must be registered as Republicans.

 Youth Vote in Primary?